 502.2a A student may not take more than seven credit hours during any intersession less than five weeks in length, and no more than two courses at the same time unless approved by the student's department chair.

-502.3 A course may be dropped until 10 instructional days after the interim grade period ends, with the approval of the student's department chair.
+502.3 A full 15-week semester course may be dropped until 15 instructional days after the interim grade period ends, with the approval of the student's department chair.
 Courses dropped during this period shall receive no grade designation.

 502.3a Courses in which a student has been failed for academic dishonesty cannot be dropped.